PIFtools/piflib/README.md

 ## Thank You
 We want to thank Jakub Nabaglo and Joyce Yu for their contributions to this codebase.
+An initial implementation is available at https://github.com/marcportlock/Directed_Ideation_2019.